 6. Bai Sach Chrouk – Pork & Rice

 Though it may sound like such a basic meal, rice and pork prepared the Cambodian way is something worth your attention.
 The pork is thinly sliced and then grilled slowly over mildly hot coal, which ensures that the sweetness of the pork comes out.
 The pork may be marinated using garlic or coconut milk, among innumerable other options.
 It is served with rice, cucumber and daikon radish.
 Often, the meal is also served with chicken soup that also contains several aromatic spices.

 There is a general notion that the best-fried crab can only be found in the seaside towns of Cambodia, which is one of the most wonderful places in the world.
 This could be true, but even the reputable hotels in major cities across the country get their crab supply from the same seaside towns, so the quality of the scrumptious crabs is not tampered with.
 A key ingredient used in the preparation of this meal is kampot pepper.
 Although kampot pepper is world famous for its exquisite flavour in its dried form, you get the rare chance to experience its fullness in its raw form when you take this native Cambodian delicacy.
 Kampot is locally grown in Cambodia, so you have to ensure that you try it raw when you have the chance.

 Asian food is known for its spicy nature, and Cambodian food is no different.
 The food is exceptionally tasty and also generally healthy.
 Although Cambodian cuisine may not be the most intricate and complex in the world, there is a certain beauty in the simplicity of the meals that visitors and locals alike cherish.
 When you get the chance to visit Cambodia, which is one of the most wonderful places in the world, spare some time to explore the food and indulge your tastes.
-You will certainly not be disappointed.
+Visit Cambodia through Indochina tour, you will certainly not be disappointed.